 Klaus Keysberg

 So if you look at the phase development, and I think we regarded reduction, significant reduction.
 First of all, we have to continue within the last year, we also had some divestment, which is something you have to consider in the lower states.
 And the other thing is, if you would exclude this, just we could compare apples to apples.
 And it is -- probably.
 OEN has something to do with a price development.
-Obviously, we do not consider lower sales and [indiscernible] I think [indiscernible] clear.
+Obviously, we do not consider lower sales in the other businesses, to be very clear.
 Therefore it's not a two digit number.
 Reduction.
 So I think this would be the one and I mean, see the guidance.
 This will be a difficult year.
-If you look at growth potential outcomes, we think that our automotive systems will be more business [indiscernible], We also see in the battery system that there will be some dynamics in the marine business.
-I think it's going to be a very proper and comfortable volume.
+If you look at growth potential outcomes, we think that our Automotive business will do more business, it is clear.
+We also see in the Bearings business that there will be some dynamics.
+In the Marine business, I think order intake is going to be in a very proper and comfortable volume.
 Turning these into sales will take time.
 This is not something we definitely need too much in this year.
-It's going to increase, but the big amount of roughly €40 billion honor [indiscernible].
+It's going to increase, but the big amount of roughly €40 billion order intake -- order in hand we have you see in the years to come.

 Rochus Brauneiser